DawoodSaeed/DawoodSaeed/readme.md

 ## 🚀 Currently Working On

 I'm diving deep into a **news app** project at work—it's a multi-module system with intricate divisions.
-I've developed the web frontend using Angular, and it's live and loved by our clients.
+I had the responsiblity for developing web frontend using Angular and the lead the team as well, and it's live and loved by our clients.
 Now, I’m expanding our horizons with a Flutter mobile app version of the news app.
-Exciting times!

 ## 🌱 Learning & Exploring

-Currently, I'm expanding my horizons by learning **Golang**.
-I'm delving into "For the Love of Go" and planning to tackle "Let's Go" next.
+Currently, I'm expanding my skill by learning **Golang**.
+I'm delving into "For the Love of Go" book and planning to tackle "Let's Go" book next.
 If you have any tips, recommendations, or just want to chat about Go, feel free to reach out!

 ## 👯‍♂️ Let's Collaborate